-It definitely pays to get footwear that is optimized for multi-terrain or whatever specific terrain you will be travelling over in the immediate future.
+It definitely pays to get footwear that is optimized for multi-terrain or whatever specific terrain you will be traveling over in the immediate future.

 Your footwear is a combination of tread and armor, so don’t skimp on the good stuff.
 A major emergency that sees you laid up or completely immobilized with a bad paw with mean serious trouble if the time comes to get out of dodge.

 8. – Maps and Compass

-Face it: we have all gotten terribly lazy when it comes getting from place to place.
+Face it: we have all gotten terribly lazy when it comes to getting from place to place.
 The ubiquity of Google Maps and GPS systems have seen paper maps relegated to the role of quaint decoration for much of America, preppers included.

 Don’t let this be you.
 The Global Positioning System and its constellation of satellites is a wonder, and surprisingly robust, but it is also very complex, and any given failure in the end user chain will see it rendered useless.

 The network itself could go down, or your receiver could simply be broken or run out of power.
-If that is the case and you don’t otherwise know how to get where you are going, where you are or where you have been, you may be up a creek in rising water.
+If that is the case and you don’t otherwise know how to get where you are going, where you are, or where you’ve been, you may be up a creek in rising water.